ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 ### Functions

-The structure of a `function` is as follows:
+A `function` is defined as follows:

 ```
 [FunctionAnnotations]